 To learn more about the distance-based programs in forensic science, please check out the main online forensic science degrees page.

-These 10 FSAB-approved certification agencies include:
+The nine FSAB-approved certification agencies include:

 For more information about how to join the specialized subfields of forensics, please visit the main forensics careers page or the forensic scientist page.

 Finally, for aspiring forensic science students in NJ, there are two main types of accreditation to seek: programmatic or institutional.
-For programmatic accreditation, the Forensic Science Education Program Accreditation Commission (FEPAC) is the main agency which recognizes programs in this field.
+For programmatic accreditation, the Forensic Science Education Program Accreditation Commission (FEPAC) is the main agency that recognizes programs in this field.
 It weighs factors such as student support services, admissions processes, mission statements, records of student complaints, method of educational delivery, and professional involvement of the staff.
 For more information on the specific criteria, please visit FEPAC’s Standards of Accreditation page.

 For institutional accreditation in NJ, the main agency is the Middle States Commission on Higher Education (MSCHE), one of six regional organizations recognized by the US Department of Education.
 It evaluates similar factors such as school mission & goals, design & delivery of the learning experience, availability of student support, educational effectiveness, avenues of institutional improvement, and administrative procedures.
 For more information on the MSCHE evaluation process, please visit the MSCHE Standards of Accreditation page.